Seminar| Understanding and experiencing social virtual reality (WiSe 2021/22)

 During the course, please communicate and stay updated via the course page on Learnweb.
 Announcements, lecture slides and any additional material will be published there.

-- Dorothea Nilusha Aliman (responsible)
+- Dorothea Nilusha Aliman (accompanying)

 - Alina Marie Herting (accompanying)